PascPeli/Puma-Robot-Simulation/README.md

 Given the position and direction of the robots' end-effector, calculate all possible sets of joint variables (angles or displacements) with which the end-effector could reach the given position.

-An illustration of the two kinematic problems is given in Figure 4
+An illustration of the two kinematics problems is given in Figure 4

 <img src=https://raw.githubusercontent.com/PascPeli/Puma-Robot-Simulation/master/data/presentation/images/Figure4.png alt="Drawing" style="width: 500px;"/>